kishan-dhankecha/RepoStar/README.md

-# RepoStar - GitHub Repo Viewer
+# RepoStar - GitHub Starred Repository Manager

 Production-grade project developed during the Reso Coder Academy Flutter Bootcamp.

-It's a mobile Github repository viewer
+It's a mobile Github starred repository viewer.
+Users can see their starred repositories and also unstar them.
+Also they can search for any repositories from allover github and can star any repositories.

 More info at [Reso Coder](https://resocoder.com/fdb) or at [Reso Coder Academy](https://resocoder.academy)